GrantMeStrength/RetroComputerInstructionManual/coding_with_front_panel.md

 | 0000h | IN | DBh | 11011011 |
 | 0001h | 00h | 00h | 00000000 |

 The binary version is a pattern you can replicate using switches on the front panel of the computer, right?
 Sure - when the switch is up, that's a 1.
 When it's down, that's a 0.
+(Sometimes Octal - base 8 - is used as well, for good reason.
+See Numbers in the Appendix).

-**Just keeps going**
+**It just keeps going**

-You might wonder, how does the computer know to stop at the end of the instruction we just entered?
+You might wonder, how does the computer know to stop at the end of the instructions we just entered?
 And the answer is - it doesn't.
-It doesn't know you only wanted to enter two numbers, and it will gleefully go to the next memory location, read the value and try to execute it.
+It doesn't know you only wanted to enter two numbers, and it will gleefully carry to the next memory location, read the value and try to execute it.
 What is that value?
 Who knows!
 What we do know is that nothing good will happen.
-So we usually add a JUMP instruction and go back to the start or somewhere else harmless.
+So at the of our code, we usually add a JUMP instruction and go back to the start or somewhere else harmless.

 The code for Jump is F2h and this time it takes two values to specify the address to jump to.
-We will make it jump back to zero.
+We will make it jump back to zero, effectively performing the IN instruction over and over as fast as the computer can do it.

 |Memory address|Instruction|Code|Binary|
 | - | - | - | - |